myangan/employee-management/README.md

 before you start you should clone the repo from https://github.com/myangan/employee-management.git

+Before starting the frontend, please make sure the backend Docker container is running to have a seamless experience.

 # Backend

 This is a GraphQL API for managing employee data.
 It provides CRUD (Create, Read, Update, Delete) operations for employee records.